squishykid/solax/README.md

 data = loop.run_until_complete(r.get_data())
 ```

-## Supported Inverters
+## Confirmed Supported Inverters

 These inverters have been tested and confirmed to be working.
-If you own an inverter which is not listed below, please create an issue so we can add support 😊.
+If your inverter is not listed below, this library may still work- please create an issue so we can add your inverter to the list 😊.

 * SK-TL5000E